intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/pytorch_inference.md

 Before you go ahead with these APIs, you have to make sure BigDL-Nano is correctly installed for PyTorch.
 If not, please follow [this](../Overview/nano.md) to set up your environment.

 ##  Runtime Acceleration
 All available runtime accelerations are integrated in `Trainer.trace(accelerator='onnxruntime'/'openvino')` with different accelerator values.
-Before diving into BigDL-Nano and any optimizations on inference, you may have one script for training and inference like this, taking mobilenetv3 as an example model:
+Let's take mobilenetv3 as an example model and here is a short script that you might have before applying any BigDL-Nano's optimizations:
 ```python
 from torchvision.models.mobilenetv3 import mobilenet_v3_small
 import torch